kukuu/AGILITY/technopedia-2.md

 ## Typescript

+Modules in typescript are loaded on demand.
+This enhances efficiency.
+Module loaders are hence required i.e SystemJS,RequireJS, Webpck, CommonJS.

+Some Typecsript features

+- Classes
+- Properties
+- Methods
+- Implementing Inheritance and Interfaces
+- Import and Export
+- Loading modules using module loader (System loading - On Demand Loading)

+Data Types

+- number
+- string
+- boolean
+- enum
+- void
+- null
+- undefined
+- any
+- never
+- Array
+- tuple

+Features

-i. entity: datatype (for all functions properties and arguments).
+- entity: datatype (for all functions properties and arguments).

-ii.
-Classes, properties, and methods
+- Classes, properties, and methods

-iii.
-Inheritance and interfaces
+- Inheritance and interfaces

-iv.
-Imports and exports
+- Imports and exports

-v.
-Loding modules using Module loader (System.js)
+- Loding modules using Module loader (System.js)

 ```